GPacenza/post-site/functions/src/email_templates/monthly_update.md

 Here is a plant summary of {{plant name}} for data between {{Data start date}} and {{Data end date}}.
 In total, we received **{{Number of data points}}** submissions!

-On average, operators were recording the water data every {{n points/Total collection time}.
+On average, operators were recording the water data every {{n points/Total collection time}}.
 Our goal is a data point every hour, or approximately {{n points expected-n points total}} more than {{plant name}} already submits.

 {{percent within norms Honduras}} of the data points report effluent water within Honduran drinking water regulations.
 The highest spike in raw water was {{max raw water}}, which was treated down to {{right after max raw water}}.